International Computers Limited: English Electric LEO Marconi (EELM)

 During the same period, LEO was struggling to produce its own machines that would be able to compete with IBM.
 Its parent company, J. Lyons and Co., did not have the financial might to develop a new line of machines.
 Not wanting to see its work go to waste, it sold its computer division to English Electric.

-English Electric had developed a series of machines over the years, notably the famous KDF9 and the commercially oriented KDF8, but never had much commercial success.
+That company had developed a series of machines over the years, notably the KDF9 and the commercially oriented KDF8.

-Now with serious financial backing at its disposal, the new company nevertheless decided not to come up with its own design, and instead licensed the RCA Spectra 70 (the design ICT rejected).
-The result was the System 4 series.
+Having secured considerable financial backing, the new company nevertheless decided not to produce its own design, and instead licensed the RCA Spectra 70 (the design ICT rejected); this arrangement resulted in the System 4 series.
 While there were a number of models in the range, the smaller 4/10 and 4/30 were seen as underpowered, and the more successful variants were the larger 4/50 and 4/70 models.
-A model 4/75 was also supplied to the EELM (later Baric) Bureau subsidiary and installed at Winsford, Cheshire as the hardware for a bureau-developed commercial system for interactive use by bureau customers.
+A model 4/75 was supplied to the EELM (later Baric) Bureau subsidiary and installed at Winsford, Cheshire for interactive use by bureau customers.
 Although several multi-user commercial packages (e.g. sales and purchase ledger systems) were developed and tried with customers, this was not commercially successful, and the service was soon withdrawn.

 The System 4 series ran the J (for Job) operating system.
 This was a batch operating system, although there was a variant that allowed interactive access called MultiJob.
-Under a framework called Driver, J was a successful operating environment for high volume commercial real time systems.
-Programming languages used were assembler and COBOL and Fortran (an Algol 60 compiler was provided but not used much, if at all).
+Under a framework called Driver, J was a successful operating environment for high-volume commercial real-time systems.
+The programming languages were assembler, COBOL and Fortran (an Algol 60 compiler was provided but not used much, if at all).
 The system was controlled from a console composed of a mechanical printer and keyboard – very like a Teletype.
 The assembly language (known as Usercode) non-privileged instruction set was identical to IBM System 360 Assembly Language; in privileged mode there were a few extras.

 System 4's compatibility with the IBM 360 made it particularly attractive to customers in Eastern Europe and the Soviet Union, as the sale and installation of IBM computers (and other American technologies) there was politically sensitive and commercially restricted during the Cold War.